 Knowing the best dog food for your Jack Russell means tailoring it to their individual needs and tastes.
 Age, energy levels and allergies can all have an effect on the best choice of dog food for your dog.
-It’s important to only give them the best natural ingredients and cut out added fillers and preservatives that can lead to health complications like skin disorders.
+It’s important to only give them the best natural ingredients and cut out added fillers and preservatives that can lead to health complications.

 Of course it’s always best to talk to a professional, your veterinarian or an animal nutritionist about your pet’s diet and any possible changes.
 Thanks for reading, we’d love to hear your thoughts below.